jacksleight/statamic-bard-mutator/README.md

 ]
 ```

-And if there's only one item with no attrbutes the entire tag value can just be the tag name:
+And if there's only one item with no attributes the entire tag value can just be the tag name:

 ```php
 'p'